ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 footnotes: true
 ---

-[This](https://dominiccummings.com/2017/01/09/on-the-referendum-21-branching-histories-of-the-2016-referendum-and-the-frogs-before-the-storm-2/) January 2017 post, by Dominic Cummings, the architect/manager of Brexit, on 'how it happened' and 'why no one understands how it happened', is the most insightful thing I read last year.
+[This](https://dominiccummings.com/2017/01/09/on-the-referendum-21-branching-histories-of-the-2016-referendum-and-the-frogs-before-the-storm-2/) January 2017 post, by Dominic Cummings, the architect/manager of Brexit, on 'how it happened' and 'why no one understands how it happened', is the most interesting thing I read last year.

-It is *so interesting*.

-It is so good that, when I realized I couldn't remember why I thought it was so good, I had to go reread it.
+It is so interesting that, when I realized I couldn't remember why I thought it was so interesting, I had to go reread it.

 ...
-It's also so *long* that by the time I finish it I can't remember half of the things I liked.
+It's also so *long* that by the time I finish it I can't remember half of it.
 And it, well, rambles incoherently sometimes, also.
 It's not perfect.
-So I'm going to actually write down in article form what its main insights are, to make them easier to re-access.
+So I'm going to cache the ideas for myself.
 That's what this is.

 (It's also available with better UX [here](https://blogs.spectator.co.uk/2017/01/dominic-cummings-brexit-referendum-won/), but I figure it's most noble to link to the original source.)

 (Admittedly, the author seems somewhat cold / calculating / psychopathic (and apparently the UK media loves to [call him that](https://www.theguardian.com/politics/shortcuts/2017/jul/18/dominic-cummings-career-psychopath-david-davis-thick-as-mince)), so perhaps it's not best to aspire to think like him.
-But I'm praising him for his intellectual qualities, not his empathy.
-Maybe only the rest of us should focus on both.)
+But I like what he wrote anyway.)

 <!--more-->